AU-CDS/assignment-3---rnns-for-text-generation-Fredenh/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-8d59dc4de5201274e310e4c54b9627a8934c3b88527886e3b421487c677d23eb.svg)](https://classroom.github.com/a/5f7lMH9Y)
 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-c66648af7eb3fe8bc4f294546bfd86ef473780cde1dea487d3c4ff354943c9ae.svg)](https://classroom.github.com/online_ide?assignment_repo_id=10587497&assignment_repo_type=AssignmentRepo)
 # Assignment 3 - Language modelling and text generation using RNNs
+This is the third of five assignments for the Language Analytics course

+# Contribution
 Text generation is hot news right now!

 For this assignemnt, you're going to create some scripts which will allow you to train a text generation model on some culturally significant data - comments on articles for *The New York Times*.
 You can find a link to the data [here](https://www.kaggle.com/datasets/aashita/nyt-comments).